Joe Boyer, Professor

-Joe joined CFE in 2012 after 18 years at the Southeast Environmental Research Center (SERC) at Florida International University in Miami where he served as director.
-Joe has experience in microbial ecology and biogeochemistry of coastal oceans, estuaries, rivers, and groundwater ecosystems.
+Joe is the director of PSU’s Center for Research and Innovation and was CFE’s director from 2012 – 2018.
+Joe was previously Director of the Southeast Environmental Research Center (SERC) at Florida International University in Miami.
+He has experience in microbial ecology and biogeochemistry of coastal oceans, estuaries, rivers, and groundwater ecosystems.
 His interests are in both natural and human-induced physical/chemical effects on microbial communities and water quality with specific expertise in bacterial and phytoplankton nutrient cycling processes, ecosystem biogeochemistry, and long-term ecological time series.
 His newest line of research involves developing system-wide indicators of ecosystem restoration and the incorporation and valuation of ecosystem services into science, management, and policy thinking.
-Joe has a B.S. in Microbiology from The American University and a Ph.D. in Marine Science from College of William and Mary.
+Joe has a B.S. in Microbiology from The American University and a Ph.D. in Marine Science from the College of William and Mary.

 Office: 218A Boyd Science Center

-June served as outreach and development coordinator for CFE from 2005-2010 and interim associate director from 2010-2011.
+June served as outreach and development coordinator for CFE from 2005-2010, interim associate director from 2010-2011, and associate director from 2012-2018.
 For CFE, she works on a variety of environmental planning and outreach projects helping to connect CFE and PSU to the region.
 She teaches courses in land use planning, land conservation, and outreach.
 June previously worked as a land use planner for the communities of Berlin and Plymouth, NH and as a water resources planner for the State of New Hampshire.
 She has a B.A. in geography from the University of Chicago, a M.A. in geography from the University of Colorado, and an Ed.D. in learning, leadership, and community from PSU.

-Amy M. Villamagna, Assistant Professor of Environmental Science & Policy
+Amy M. Villamagna, Associate Professor of Environmental Science & Policy

 Amy is a conservation ecologist who specializes in assessing the effects of land use and climate change on ecological function, ecosystem services, and the sustainable management of ecosystems.
 Using a combination of field and GIS techniques, she focuses at the ecosystem- and landscape-scale using principles of landscape, ecosystem, and community ecology to investigate the patterns and processes of our natural and semi-natural environments.
 Her current research largely focuses on developing frameworks and GIS tools to assess 1) the impact of land use and climate changes on ecosystems, their biodiversity, and the ecosystem services they provide, 2) landscape-level relationships among erosion, sediment loading, and the resilience of aquatic biota, and 3) how to manage natural resources and ecosystems adaptively with an understanding of societal needs and behavior, and 4) how human behavior creates opportunities and barriers to conservation and sustainability.
 She is passionate about engaging students in her research, both in the field and in the geospatial lab.
 Amy has a B.A. in environmental studies – policy from Eckerd College, a M.S. in sustainable development and conservation biology from the University of Maryland, and a Ph.D. in fisheries and wildlife science from Virginia Tech.